gaellendoiro-droid/DnD-Adventures-AI/docs/arquitectura/vision-general.md

     participant CM as combatManagerTool
     participant CS as CombatSession
     participant TP as TurnProcessor
+    participant NTM as NarrativeTurnManager
+    participant CRM as CompanionReactionManager
     participant NE as NarrativeManager
     participant CE as companionExpertTool
     participant AB as Backend